danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

-- Tidy up Home page function
-- Try to consolidate Home, Author & Tags pages as they're essentially the same
 - Turn each author into a page of previews by that author
+- Try to consolidate Author & Tags pages as they're essentially the same
 - Add conditional loading to the article page to handle errors gracefully
 - Diff check the styling between static & react versions
 - Enable preview page sorted by tags